Contract Compliance Agent

 Challengeable by: Auditor

-Monitor anti-bribery red flags (round-amount + offshore + cash + atypical) Does any payment exhibit FCPA + UKBA red flags requiring enhanced review (round amounts, offshore beneficiaries, cash equivalents, atypical timing, third-party diversion)?
+Monitor anti-bribery red flags (round amounts, offshore, cash, atypical timing) Does any payment show the FCPA and UKBA red flags that require enhanced review - round amounts, offshore beneficiaries, cash equivalents, atypical timing or third-party diversion?
 AI Agent Auditor

-LLM-supported red-flag pattern detection under FCPA Resource Guide red-flag taxonomy: (a) round-amount payments without commercial justification; (b) offshore beneficiaries in Tax Justice Network financial-secrecy jurisdictions; (c) cash equivalent transactions including bearer instruments; (d) atypical timing relative to government touchpoints (license approvals, customs clearance, tender awards); (e) third-party diversion through related parties or affiliates; (f) split payments below disclosure thresholds; (g) success-fee structures tied to government decisions.
-LLM never auto-classifies as suspicious - compliance officer reviews with rationale plus comparison with similar transactions
+LLM-supported red-flag detection under the FCPA Resource Guide taxonomy: round-amount payments without commercial justification; offshore beneficiaries in Tax Justice Network financial-secrecy jurisdictions; cash-equivalent transactions including bearer instruments; atypical timing relative to government touchpoints such as licence approvals, customs clearance, or tender awards; third-party diversion through related parties or affiliates; split payments below disclosure thresholds; and success-fee structures tied to government decisions.
+The LLM never classifies a payment as suspicious on its own - a compliance officer reviews it with a rationale and a comparison against similar transactions.

 Decision Record